-In order to install multiple versions of Ruby on your computer, you'll need a Ruby package manager.
+Ruby package managers enable you to install multiple versions of Ruby.
 The two most popular products are Ruby Version Manager (RVM) and Rbenv.
-This article assumes you have
+This article is for developers who want to use

 Step 1 - Install Ruby